-On submission of the Certificate of Competency as a first nautical officer according to the International Convention on Standards of Training, Certification and Watchkeeping for Seafarers (STCW) 1978, as amended, each holder of the qualification receives, without an individual review, a credit for the module 'Human Factors in Shipping' amounting to six credit points (see application).
+According to Section 3, Para.
+4 of the Special Section (Section B) of the examination regulations for the International Maritime Management Master's course of Jade University of Applied Sciences Wilhelmshaven/Oldenburg/Elsfleth, "The 'Human Factors' learning module will be credited by proving a one year working experience as Chief Mate or Second Engineer and on submission of the Certificate of Competency unlimited according to the STCW."
+So, each holder of the qualification receives, without an individual review, a credit for the aforementioned module amounting to six credit points.
 The credit is transferred without a grade.
 In addition, individual recognition of competences acquired outside the sphere of higher education is possible.